[TOC]

 This year, a citywide campaign to identify and deal with sites, which are causing harm to

-through s215 Notices will be prioritised.
+the amenity of the neighbourhood through s215 Notices will be prioritised.

 See link